ernesto-oss/cardinal/CONTRIBUTING.md

 - `pnpm dev` - Start the development script which will build `create-cardinal-app` in development mode (non-minified, for easier debugging).

 > **Warning**
 > Make a sure to take a look at the `dev` script in `cli/package.json`.
 The `PACKAGE_MANAGER_OVERRIDE` environment variable is necessary because, by default, execution of global scripts is defered to `npm`, even when they are installed using `pnpm`.
-Since the scripts in the scaffolded app are the same used to run the `create-cardinal-app` CLI, this will ensure that the scripts inside the scaffolded app use the correct package manager.
+Since the scripts in the scaffolded app are determined by the package manager used to run the `create-cardinal-app` CLI, this will ensure that the scripts inside the scaffolded app use the correct package manager.

 - `pnpm link global` - Link the current module to the global pnpm store.